JustinManno/todo-tutorial/story.md

 1. **Add the Todo Model:**
 In a new terminal window (click on circular green plus sign about current terminals) run:
 `bundle exec rails g model Todo title:string completed:boolean priority:integer`
-**VERY IMPORTANT!** Now look in the `db/migrate/ directory`,"directorys are the green folders" and edit the migration file you have just created.
+**VERY IMPORTANT!** Now look in the db/migrate/ directory, and edit the migration file you have just created.
+It should be titled with a long string of numbers then "create_todos" at the end.
 Change the line creating the completed boolean field so that it looks like this:
 ```ruby
 ...
       t.boolean :completed, null: false, default: false
 ...
 ```
 For details on 'why' see [this blog post.](https://robots.thoughtbot.com/avoid-the-threestate-boolean-problem)  Basically this keeps completed as a true boolean, and will avoid having to check between `false` and `nil` later on.

 Now run `bundle exec rails db:migrate`

 + **Make your Model Public:**